aimeeyen/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://github.com/aimeeyen/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered

+   Having some difficulties with code/excel formula.
+Googles some answer and wathced few videos on *(Countifs)* While working on compiling Outcome vs goal dataset *(Countifs)*, total count of campaigns did not add up, after few validation it formula feed back bad data/result.

-    While working throught some excel formulas -(Countifs)-, total count of campaign doesn't add up.
-After an hour trying to fix my code, redoing the exericse, thinking about possiblity of data corruption.
-Then went back to the Kickstart dataset, found out that "freeze panes" was on, it interfered with filter and the formulat.
-After removing the "unfreeze panes" the total count of Goal range add up.
+After hours trying to fix my code, redoing the exericse, *thinking* the possiblity of data corruption.
+Then, went back to the Kickstart dataset to re-examine the raw data and clear any filter and resetting the data, found out that **"freeze panes"** was on, it somehow interfered with filtered and the formulas.
+After "unfreeze panes", total count of add up.
+Phew, it was a :relieved: relief and a sense of accomplishment, tiny boost of confidence :smirk:

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?